This guest blog is written by Bethany Wright, a teacher of English Literature and Divinities at the West London Free School.

 When the coalition government entered office in 2010, they found an education system in free fall.
 Standards had slipped and the UK was falling down international league tables, it was clear that radical action was needed.

 Of the major reforms that were implemented over the next few years, free schools would prove a central part.
 A typical state school is controlled by and funded through local authorities, and must follow the national curriculum.
-Free schools conversely are funded directly by the government but are independently ran by individuals or a non-profit organisation, such as the Knowledge Schools Foundation Trust.
+Free schools conversely are funded directly by the government but are independently ran by individuals or a non-profit organisation, such as the Knowledge Schools Trust.
 Most importantly free schools set their own curriculum and school hours, giving teachers more freedom, breaking with the state school status quo and introducing much needed competition into education.

 These ideas were successfully championed by then-secretary of state for education Michael Gove and his advisors, such as Dominic Cummings.
 They wanted to create an education system wherein greater freedom for schools would lead to innovation, and ultimately improved education outcomes for all children, not just those privileged few attending public schools.

 Of course, granting schools greater autonomy could not be done en masse, and so the creation of more free schools has been steady, allowing trailblazers such as the West London Free School and the Michaela Community School to lead the way for others to follow.

 Neither school has wasted their hard-won autonomy and have been bold in pushing the boundaries of not just teaching, but of how to run a school more broadly.
 At Michaela for example, discipline is paramount.
 The corridors are silent and antics are strictly confined to the playground.
 In the classroom meanwhile, pupils are taught through rote-learning techniques.